Bengali Muslims: Art

 Zainul Abedin, who's better known as Shilpacharya (Master of Art) was a prominent painter.
 His famine sketches of the 1940s are his most remarkable works of all time.

 The unique trend of rickshaw art started from major cities of Bangladesh like Rajshahi and Dhaka and took its own style in each district.
-Chittagong being a more pious city than Dhaka mostly had floral or scenery art whereas Cumilla has plain rickshaws with beautiful blue and green hoods, on which are sewn an appliqué of a minaret or floral design enshrining the word "Allah" which means "God" in Arabic.
+Chittagong being a more pious city than Dhaka mostly had floral or scenery art whereas Comilla has plain rickshaws with beautiful blue and green hoods, on which are sewn an appliqué of a minaret or floral design enshrining the word "Allah" which means "God" in Arabic.
 Rickshaw and rickshaw painting of Bangladesh are listed as 'intangible heritage' by UNESCO.
 As a people's craft, of Bengal cloth architecture has seen transformation in the past decade for open-air public functions such as melas and religious gatherings like urs and waz-mahfil and Eidgahs for Eid prayers.

 The Patua of Bangladesh are a unique community, in that their traditional occupation is the painting which is known as Patachitra and modelling of Hindu idols, yet many of them are Muslims.
 Gazir Pata (scroll of Gazi Pir) is the most famous scroll painting made by Bengali Patuas.

 The weaving industry of Bengal has prospered with the help of the Muslims natives.
 The Bengali origin Jamdani is believed to be a fusion of the ancient cloth-making techniques of Bengal with the muslins produced by Bengali Muslims of Dhaka since the 14th century.
 Jamdani is the most expensive product of traditional Bengali looms since it requires the most lengthy and dedicated work.
 The traditional art of weaving jamdani was declared a UNESCO Intangible Cultural Heritage of Humanity in 2013 and Bangladesh received geographical indication (GI) status for Jamdani Sari in 2016.

 Sheikh Zainuddin was a prominent Bengali Muslim artist in the 18th century during the colonial period.
 His works were inspired by the style of Mughal courts.

 Architecture

 An indigenous style of Islamic architecture flourished in Bengal during the medieval Sultanate period.
 Traditional Bengali Islamic architecture includes elements like brick, floral terracotta and stone craftsmanship.
 Mosques with multiple domes are proliferated in the region.
 Bengali Islamic architecture emerged as a synthesis of Bengali, Persian, Byzantine, and Mughal elements.

 The Indo-Saracenic style influenced Islamic architecture in South Asia during the British Raj.
-Notable examples of this style is Curzon Hall and High Court Building in Dhaka.
+Notable examples of this style are Curzon Hall and High Court Building in Dhaka.

-East Pakistan was the center of the Bengali modernist movement started by Muzharul Islam.
+East Pakistan was the centre of the Bengali modernist movement started by Muzharul Islam.
 Many renowned global architects worked in the region during the 1960s, which are still prevalent in modern-day Bangladesh.